 Seasonings

-- 1 tsp dried basil (or 2 teaspoons finely chopped fresh basil)
+- 1 teaspoon dried basil (or 2 teaspoons finely chopped fresh basil)

 Instructions

 - PREPARE VEGETABLES AND SAUTE: Cut onions, carrots, celery and butternut squash into 2 inch pieces.
 Vegetables will be processed in two batches in food processor.
-(Alternatively, all vegetables can be chopped by hand.)
-First, process garlic until finely chopped, then add onions and pulse into small pieces.
+(Alternatively, all vegetables can be chopped by hand.) °First, process garlic until finely chopped, then add onions and pulse into small pieces.
 In large pot, heat oil on medium heat.
-Add onions and garlic to pot and saute.
-Second, pulse carrots, celery and butternut squash into a small dice (it's fine if a few pieces are larger).
-Add to pot and saute another 5 minutes.
+Add onions and garlic to pot and sauté for 3-4 minutes. °Second, pulse carrots, celery and butternut squash into a small dice (it's fine if a few pieces are larger).
+Add to pot and sauté another 5 minutes.

 - COOK SOUP: Stir in tomato paste.
 Add broth, barley, beans and all seasonings.
 Stir.
 Bring to boil.
 Cover, then lower heat and simmer for 50-60 minutes until barley is tender and fluffy.

 - FINISH AND SERVE: Add baby spinach (I tear it up as I add it to pot).
 Stir until wilted, about 1 minute.
 Taste and adjust seasonings.
-Soup will thicken upon standing or in fridge.
+Sprinkle on chopped fresh herbs if you like.
+Soup will thicken upon standing or in fridge the next day.
 If too thick, add additional broth or water.
 Ladle into bowls and serve with warm crusty bread and butter or garlic croutons if desired.
 Keeps in fridge for a week.
-Freezes well.
+Soup freezes well in a freezer-safe container.

-- Broth: Good brands for vegetarian broth are: Brodo, Zoup, Better Than Bouillon sous base (mixed with water) and Swanson's Organic Vegetable Broth.
-If you're not a vegetarian, you can use chicken broth or bouillon cubes instead.
+- Vegetable broth: Good brands for flavorful broth are: Brodo, Zoup, Better Than Bouillon soup base (mixed with water) and Swanson’s Organic Vegetable Broth.
+If you’re not a vegetarian, you can use chicken broth or bouillon cubes instead.
 You can also substitute 4 cups of broth with a 28-ounce can of diced tomatoes if you like.

-- Barley: Instead of pearl barley, you can use hull barley but you will need to cook the soup about 15-20 minutes longer to make the barley tender.
+- Barley: Instead of pearl barley, you can use hulled barley but the cooking process will take 20-30 minutes longer (or more) to make the barley tender.

 - Beans: Use any cooked beans for this recipe.
-I like white kidney beans or cannellini, but chick peas, pinto beans and red kidney beans would be good too.
+I prefer white beans like white kidney beans or cannellini, but chick peas, pinto beans and red kidney beans would be good too.

-- Make Ahead: This soup can be kept in the fridge for a week and freezes well for a few months in zipper lock bags or containers.
-It thickens quite a bit on standing as the barley absorbs the liquid, so add more broth or water if you want to thin it out a bit when you're reheating it in the microwave or on the stove.
+- Make Ahead: Store leftovers in the fridge for a week and freezes well for a few months in zipper lock bags or an airtight container.
+It thickens quite a bit on standing as the barley absorbs the liquid, so add more broth or water if you want to thin it out a bit when you’re reheating it in the microwave or on the stove.

 Nutrition